UnitedCTF/UnitedCTF-2021/challenges/crypto/vaxinull/writeups/README.md

 ## 4 - ISS

 Same strategy as previous problem but now you have to host JWKS.
 You can point the JWT to your host with `"iss": "http://your.url"` and it will cause an "SSRF" to get the `/.well-known/jwks.json` (of course, not exposing the private key `d`).
 Given you know the `d`, you can "forge" a JWT then convert to SHC and submit it like last problem and get the flag.

+If you managed to get here, you'd essentially be able to bypass the early version of `VaxiCode Verif`!